 What to see

-You’ll find accounts of Brighton’s tourist attractions in Towns of Two Halves (and of 91 other places: order the book now for £8 from email@example.com).
-For additional information plus shopping, eating out etc there’s Visit Brighton or Time Out Brighton.
+You’ll find accounts of Brighton’s tourist attractions with additional information on shopping, eating out etc at Visit Brighton or Time Out Brighton.

 Links to specific Brighton attractions include: